dentarg/auth0-blog/_posts/2017-09-11-why-is-serverless-extensibility-better-than-webhooks.markdown

 ---
 layout: post_extend
 title: "Why is Serverless Extensibility better than Webhooks?"
-description: "Webhooks are a clean and simple way to add extensibility points into your SaaS, but Serverless Extensibiliy removes several points of friction on your customers."
+description: "Webhooks are a clean and simple way to add extensibility points into your SaaS, but Serverless Extensibility removes several points of friction on your customers."
 date: 2017-09-11 10:21
 is_extend: true
 category: Extend, Business